Welcome to the database management course!

 There will be a project on data modeling that will count as several assignments, that you will present in class.
 There will also be experiments in database performance, that will also be presented in class.
 A script generator will be provided to you that makes it easy to create a large database, so that you can do performance experiments with a database of many millions of rows.

 The final exam will be a project where you will build an application using Oracle Apex.
-Apex has been chosen because it’s a tool for developing applications that relies almost exclusively on SQL and doesn’t require the knowledge of any particular programming language.
+Apex has been chosen because it’s a tool for developing applications that relies almost exclusively on SQL and doesn’t require knowledge of any particular programming language.
+It’s also the most widely-used low-code development tool in the world, so familiarity with Apex is a worthwhile tool to have in your toolbox.